Updated 06.24.2026

 Depression is one of the most common mental health conditions in the United States, yet many people have trouble recognizing it in themselves.
 Symptoms can build slowly, shift over time, or blend in with everyday stress.
 It’s common to wonder whether you’re dealing with burnout, life changes, or something more.
 If you’ve been asking yourself, “How do I know if I’m actually depressed?”, you’re already taking an important step toward understanding your mental health.
+At Remedy Psychiatry, we’ve found that many patients initially attribute depressive symptoms to stress or burnout before recognizing a deeper clinical pattern.

 Clinically, depression is defined by criteria outlined in the DSM-5, which require at least five symptoms occurring nearly every day for a minimum of two weeks, including either depressed mood or loss of interest or pleasure [5].
 These symptoms must cause meaningful distress or interfere with daily functioning.
 Beyond sadness, depression can appear as irritability, emotional numbness, heaviness, or feeling disconnected from yourself or others.
 Physical symptoms like fatigue, sleep problems, and changes in appetite are also part of the diagnostic picture [5].
 Many people are surprised to learn how often depression shows up in the body as much as in the mind.
+Even more, people often wonder what depression looks like.
+Symptoms can include sadness, irritability, anger, low energy, emotional numbness, or even a “smiling depression” presentation where someone appears outwardly fine despite struggling internally.

 Because depression varies widely from person to person, licensed psychiatric providers use structured tools to help clarify what someone is experiencing.
 The most widely used is the PHQ-9, a nine-item questionnaire based directly on DSM-5 symptoms.
 It is one of the most well-validated mental health screeners available.
 The PHQ-9’s original validation study showed strong reliability in measuring depression severity and identifying major depressive disorder, especially with scores of 10 or higher [1].
 Subsequent research, including international case-control studies and large meta-analyses, has consistently supported its accuracy across diverse populations [2,3].

 In clinical care, the PHQ-9 is not just used for screening.
 It is also a standard tool for monitoring symptoms over time, especially when someone is starting treatment, adjusting medications, or receiving ongoing care [4].
 This makes it valuable for both initial evaluation and tracking progress.
+In our clinical practice at Remedy Psychiatry, we often use the PHQ-9 not only to assess symptom severity but to track subtle changes over time that help guide treatment decisions.

 Still, a screening score alone cannot diagnose depression.
 Diagnosis depends on a comprehensive assessment that reviews symptom patterns, duration, functional impact, medical history, and safety considerations.
 Updated clinical guidelines for major depressive disorder from the VA-DoD emphasize combining validated tools like the PHQ-9 with a full clinical interview to ensure accurate diagnosis and individualized treatment planning [6].
 A recent JAMA review also pointed out that depression can vary widely among individuals, and evaluating context is essential for correct diagnosis [7].